yakkomajuri/yakkomajuri.github.io/pages/blog/language-information-density.md

 - [The World’s Most Efficient Languages](https://www.theatlantic.com/international/archive/2016/06/complex-languages/489389/)
 - [Why are some languages spoken faster than others?](https://www.economist.com/graphic-detail/2019/09/28/why-are-some-languages-spoken-faster-than-others)

-But I was interested in _written language_, simply because something in me told me I could quantify it, without any knowledge of linguistics.
+But I was interested in _written language_, simply because something in me told me I could quantify it, without any formal linguistics knowledge.

 As you'd imagine, quantifying the efficiency of a language is a complicated task, one that I'm not at all qualified to explore in a scientifically significant way.